Last Updated on February 26, 2021 by Julia Wilson

 Why is this so important?

-For immunocompetent people, toxoplasmosis is a mild and self-limiting infection which may go undetected.
+For immunocompetent people, toxoplasmosis is a mild and self-limiting infection that may go undetected.
 If symptoms are present, they may include:

 - Swollen lymph nodes